usnistgov/REFPROP-docs/README.md

 ### Other resources/information

-* The ``#IVB`` file inside the .CHM (which is itself simply a compressed zip files that can be opened by tools like 7-zip) contains the ``mapid`` that are being used in binary format.  they can also be read out by several commercial or freeware CHM decompilers.
+* The ``#IVB`` file inside the .CHM (the .CHM file is itself simply a compressed zip file that can be opened by tools like 7-zip) contains the ``mapid`` that are being used in binary format.
+The special binary files like ``#IVB`` can also be read out by several commercial or freeware CHM decompilers.